Prepares and conducts tax deed sales in accordance with Florida Statutes in order to recover delinquent property taxes

 property owner may redeem his/her property by paying all back taxes and costs up until full payment is received.

-Statutes 197.542, the Clerk may refuse to recognize the bid of any person who has previously bid and refused, for any reason, to
+Florida Statutes 197.542, the Clerk may refuse to recognize the bid of any person who has previously bid and refused, for any reason,

-Any subsequent offense may result in the defaulting bidder being permanently banned from participating as a bidder at all future
+A third offense WILL result in the defaulting bidder being PERMANENTLY banned from participating as a bidder at all future Tax

-Tax Deed Sales.
+Deed Sales – NO EXCEPTION.
 The property is re-advertised and offered for sale again at a later date.

 Where can I find information regarding the sale of tax certificates?

-physical or environmental conditions, availability of access, ingress or egress, valuations, governmental a
+physical or environmental conditions, availability of access, ingress or egress, valuations, governmental approvals, governmental

 What can I do with any unused funds in my real auction account?

-Unused deposit money can be used for future purchases or you can request a refund by clicking
+Unused funds on deposit will remain in the bidder’s account to be used on future bids, or the bidder can request a refund by

 Important Phone Numbers And Addresses